-- Import–Each accessor UMD exposes interfaces to import the NvSciBuf as per their memory model.
-For instance, in case of CUDA UMD, the CUDA external memory interfaces provide mechanisms to import the NvSciBuf object.
+NvSciBufobject as per their memory model.
+For instance, in the case of CUDA UMD, the CUDA external memory interfaces provide mechanisms to import the

 Using NvSciBuf with CUDA

-Applications using NVIDIA DRIVE OS must adhere to the NVIDIA DRIVE OS Safety manuals to ensure that the API can be used in a safety context.
+Applications using NVIDIA DRIVE OS must adhere to the NVIDIA DRIVE OS Safety manuals to ensure that the API can be used in a safe context.

 CUDA-NvSciSync interop overview